George Bagster Phillips: Later cases

 He also performed the autopsy on Frances Coles (also known as Frances Coleman, Frances Hawkins and nicknamed "Carrotty Nell"), born in 1865 and killed on 13 February 1891.
 He believed that the minor wounds on the back of her head suggested that she was thrown violently to the ground before her throat was cut three times.
 Otherwise there were no mutilations to the body.
 Phillips did not believe that her murderer displayed any medical knowledge.
 Cole's body was found under a railway arch in Swallow Gardens, Whitechapel.

 His obituary in The Lancet on 13 November 1897 described Phillips as "a leading police surgeon in London".
 In it he was described by his assistant, Dr. Percy John Clark, as "a modest man who found self-advertising abhorrent... under a brusque, quick manner engendered by his busy life, there was a warm, kind heart, and a large number of men and women of all classes are feeling that by his death they have lost a very real friend".

 Phillips died from apoplexy on 27 October 1897.

 Portrayal in film

+He was played by Geoffrey Rose in the 1973 TV series Jack the Ripper.

 In the 1988 made-for-television film Jack the Ripper starring Michael Caine, Phillips was played by actor Gerald Sim.